Chinese vaccine plans spark hope for end of ‘zero COVID’

 Last year, the country’s top infectious diseases official acknowledged those homegrown vaccines were less effective.

-Still, ahead of Tuesday’s announcement, an infectious disease expert on Shanghai’s COVID-19 team expressed confidence China can emerge from COVID with the right vaccination program.
+Still, ahead of Tuesday’s announcement, an infectious disease expert on Shanghai’s COVID-19 team expressed confidence China can emerge from the pandemic with the right vaccination program.

 “Our diagnosis, treatment and vaccines have reached a very high level,” Zhang Wenhong said at a Nov.
 18 medical conference in the southern city of Haikou.
 “We are fully capable of finally taming the coronavirus.”